 Australian Fellowship of Evangelical Students (AFES)

-part of the AFES – Australian Fellowship of Evangelical Students
+AFES – Australian Fellowship of Evangelical Students

 AUSIL – Australian Society for Indigenous Languages